saucelabs/sauce-docs/docs/error-reporting/platform-integrations/source-map.md

 }
 ```

-## Don't see your tool described here?
+## Don't See Your Tool Described Here?

-We are adding support for most popular tools on a regular basis!
-You can always use `@backtrace/javascript-cli` - it works with any kind of output JS files.
+We are adding support for the most popular tools regularly.
+You can always use `@backtrace/javascript-cli`; it works with any output JS files.